ADBlazek/Python-skill-building/README.md

 # Python-skill-building
-Drills from my data science boot camp
+This repository contains introductory drills in Python from my data science boot camp.
+Also included are intermediate drills in pandas.